Skip to content

 Article

-Looking after our veteran trees at Ashridge Estate
+Looking after our ancient woodland and veteran trees at Ashridge Estate

-Veteran trees are old trees which are notable for their features, and they play an important part in our ecosystem.
-Read about the work the ranger team are doing to protect these trees, and how you can help.
+Ancient woodlands are areas of woodland that have been around since 1600.
+They are home to a complex community and play an important part in our ecosystem.
+Read about the work the ranger team are doing to protect this woodland, and how you can help.

 Our cause